Morning Chants

 "Aum" or "om" is one of the most powerful mantras to chant in the morning on waking up.
 It is the amalgamation of three sounds.
 The "aaa" sound comes from the navel.
 Navel is Vishnu, the maintainer or preserver; "uuu" is from the solar plexus, the point between the breasts, for Brahma, the creator and "mmm" is the throat, or Shiva, the destroyer.

-The Gayatri Mantra is another mantra that is chanted in the morning.
+The Gayatri Mantra is another powerful Sanskrit mantra that you could chant in the morning as you wake up.
 It reads as:

 "Om Bhur Buvah Suvah,